 Perhaps the most dangerous official is Robert Malley, one of the architects of FINE—the Facilitate Iran’s Nuclear Enterprise agreement.
 His mission since returning to State has been to resurrect the deal at almost any cost.
-The Iranians are counting on Biden’s desperation and unwillingness to use force to allow them to string out negotiation while they develop a bomb.
+The Iranians are counting on Biden’s desperation and unwillingness to use force to allow them to string out negotiations while they develop a bomb.
 Now, even Malley can’t justify negotiations while the Islamist regime supplies weapons to Russia and arrests and kills people protesting its oppression.

 Meanwhile, while continuing to blame former President Donald Trump for leaving FINE, the administration has done nothing for two years to stop the Iranians from, in the words of International Atomic Energy Agency chief Rafael Grossi, “galloping ahead” with its nuclear program.
 Speaking to J Street, Secretary of State Antony Blinken speciously claimed Iran abided by its commitments under the nuclear deal and blamed Trump for Iran’s breakout time being reduced to a few weeks.

-Well, on whose watch did that happen.
-And how is it possible if the agreement cut off all avenues to a bomb, as former President Barack Obama claimed.
+Well, on whose watch did that happen?
+And how is it possible if the agreement cut off all avenues to a bomb, as former President Barack Obama claimed?

 Even after two years of failed negotiations and the Iranians flouting the terms of the agreement, Blinken insists the best way to ensure Iran doesn’t get the bomb is through diplomacy.
 He criticized Trump’s “maximum pressure” campaign while his colleagues at Treasury add to the former president’s sanctions.
 Why do that if you believe such coercion provoked Iran to accelerate its program?